• Across the Atlantic, Africans also have a vested interest in the outcome of the US election.

 Again, let’s look at South Africa as a point of departure.
 US foreign policy is generally consistent, and the US will remain committed to maintaining bilateral and trade relations with South Africa.
 Military cooperation between the two countries will continue.
 Trump, if elected, would not push South Africa to reverse its abortion rights simply because of his stance on the issue within the US.

-The US presidency will still expect South Africa to address the Financial Action Task Force (FATF) grey listing, and collaboration on combatting organised crime will persist.
+The US presidency will still expect South Africa to address the Financial Action Task Force (FATF) greylisting, and collaboration on combatting organized crime will persist.
 Other African countries can expect the same.

-The US has a vested interest in ensuring the US dollar maintains its status as the world’s reserve currency.
+The US is vested in ensuring the US dollar maintains its status as the world’s reserve currency.
 A close look at both candidates’ platforms reveals a primary focus on domestic issues, with little emphasis on foreign policies that might negatively impact African countries.
-In other words, life will go on, with much remaining the same.”
+In other words, life will continue, with much remaining the same.”

 Time will tell.